 That indicates the possible start of a scaling back of the current DTT/DTV and satellite distribution channels within a comparatively short timeframe.
 Indeed 37% reckoned it would start replacing traditional broadcast distribution within one to two years, with only 10% reckoning it would take more than three years.
 95% said that they expect to adopt the tech within two years in “some capacity.”

 It’s a determinedly optimistic timeframe, though they do also sound several notes of caution.
-Half of the respondents think that 5G’s biggest obstacle will be network performance issues, while 42% pointed towards coverage availability being more problematic.
+Half of the respondents think that 5G’s biggest obstacle will be network performance issues, while 42% pointed toward coverage availability being more problematic.
 26% said that reliability was a worry, while 22% expressed frets over network security.

-Currently the Global 5G statistics maintained on the Speedtest site suggest that there are 12920 5G deployments from 129 operators worldwide.
+Currently, the Global 5G statistics maintained on the Speedtest site suggest that there are 12920 5G deployments from 129 operators worldwide.

 Netflix looks to UX [Netflix, Bloomberg, Yahoo Finance]

-A few changes at Netflix as Ted Sarandos, Netflix’s longtime chief content officer, has been named co-chief executive officer alongside Reed Hastings, and chief product officer Greg Peters was elevated to chief operating officer.
+A few changes at Netflix as Ted Sarandos, Netflix’s longtime chief content officer, has been named co-chief executive officer alongside Reed Hastings, and chief product officer Greg Peters was elevated to the chief operating officer.
 The last is very interesting.
 As Bloomberg reports, the Netflix UI is a key battleground in the streaming wars yet to come.

 “Every day, we work on making our service better, trying to make it so the billboard on the front of the UI, you could just click it and watch it and just trust that result,” said Hastings on a conference call.